device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 - **End at**:
   - Select **Database** to end the calculation at the database level.
 If you started with a database, this is doesn't count
   - Select **Load Balancer Virtual IP** if that's where your application stops.
-- **Include**: Only include the selected items – to the exclusion of everything else.
-For example, only include devices that are in production in the calculation.
-You can generally leave this option blank unless you have a specific reason to include only certain items.
+- **Include**: Include the selected items to the exclusion of everything else.
+You can generally leave this option blank unless you have a specific reason limit the calculation to specific items.
+For example, you can choose to only include devices that are in production in the calculation.
 - **Exclude**: Select categories that don't make sense to include.
-For example, exclude IPv6 traffic or port 22.
+For example, you can exclude IPv6 traffic or port 22.

 ### **Visualization** Options